ekinakyurek/gpt3-arithmetic/post.md

 Therefore, even better approach is prompting the model a few example input-output pairs along with instructions, "Translate the following sentences to English: 1) <sentence1>: <translation1>, 2) <sentence2>: <translation2>, 3) <sentence3>:".
 So, we can hope to specify the target task better with these example input-output pairs.
 Recent papers  ([Brown et al., 2020](https://arxiv.org/abs/2005.14165);) show in various NLP tasks that few-shot prompting is superior to zero-shot prompting and try to understand this phenomenon in detail.
 People often refer to this instantaneous learning ability as in-context learning, meaning that the model can learn from input examples; however, our experiments in this post suggest that few-shot prompting fails in fairly novel/unknown tasks.

+(See [Xie et al., 2022](https://arxiv.org/pdf/2111.02080.pdf) and [Chan et al., 2022](https://arxiv.org/abs/2205.05055)  for why and when in-context learning might work)

 The shortcomings of few-shot prompting did not stop the enthusiasts of large language models.
-A critical step towards bootstrapping the in-context learning ability of LLMs proposed was adding a detailed chain of thoughts or a scratchpad to the few-shot examples given to the model ([Wei et al., 2022](https://arxiv.org/abs/2201.11903);  [Nye et al., 2021](https://arxiv.org/abs/2112.00114)).
+A critical step toward bootstrapping the in-context learning ability of LLMs proposed was adding a detailed chain of thoughts or a scratchpad to the few-shot examples given to the model ([Wei et al., 2022](https://arxiv.org/abs/2201.11903) and  [Nye et al., 2021](https://arxiv.org/abs/2112.00114)).
 In Figure 1, we present an example of a scratchpad that contains step-by-step explanations leading to the solution.
 Chain-of-thought prompting encourages the model to divide problems into intermediate steps that hopefully make the final answer easy to find.

 To investigate this phenomenon systematically, we took an exploration on tackling teaching GPT-3 by adding two numbers because it is something simple that we know the algorithm for it.
 Before we get your hopes high, you shouldn't take this as the most systematic approach to understanding this phenomenon but rather a quest for understanding where and why they can be helpful or not.